How does the platform work?

 I am trying to upload my full manuscript, but it gets stuck.
 What should I do?

 If you are trying to paste a document of more than 30,000 words, the formatting function within the editor will encounter difficulties.
-We recommend to copy the full text in chunks of maximum 30,000 words.
-That is, copy-paste the first 30,000 words, then scroll all the way to the bottom and then paste the second chunk of 30,000 words, and so on and so forth.
+We recommend to copy the full text in chunks of maximum 30,000 words and to keep files below 70,000 words total.
+If your manuscript is above this length, we recommend to send it in two separate files.

 What about ‘copyright’ or ‘non-disclosure’ statements between writers and readers?